MrAirspace/aircraft-flight-schedules/README.md

 ![image](https://github.com/user-attachments/assets/daa94716-cab0-4d94-beed-233c0b44c4a6)

 In case of go-arounds/touch-and-go/balked landing, only the final touchdown is counted as touchdown time.
-The database is composed with commercial flights in mind:
+The database is composed with commercial flights in mind only:

 ![image](https://github.com/user-attachments/assets/96de9c02-a204-4d1e-8198-3cb0069e93e2)